ubfx/BinDiffHelper/Readme.md

 * Fix a bug where the file to import to needed to be checked out.
 * Increase size of project file selection dialog

+### v0.3
+* Coloring matched functions in the listing
+* Add comments to matched functions in the listing linking to the other binary
+* Fixed a bug where protobuf library was missing in some builds
+* New file load menu

 ### Next releases
 * Import function names and function parameters (type and name)
 * Compare the binary opened in Ghidra with an external .BinExport (from IDA for example)